Sportsbook of the Month

 Brick-and-Mortar Casinos and Racetracks

-In Atlantic City, there are seven brick-and-mortar casinos and two racetracks that hold licenses to offer online gambling on sports.
+There are ten brick-and-mortar casinos in New Jersey (eleven if you consider Wild Wild West Casino as a separate casino but it is in fact a part of Bally’s) and three racetracks, most of them in Atlantic City, that hold licenses to offer online gambling on sports.
 Each license holder has the option to launch multiple “skins” going into partnerships with companies that offer the software solution for NJ online sports betting.
 Every online sportsbook in NJ must have a land-based licensed casino partner which makes these skins extremely lucrative as each brick-and-mortar casino and racetrack can offer three skins on top their own operation.

 |Bally’s Atlantic City||Meadowlands Racing and Entertainment|